 Skilled Stamford Landlord Lawyer

-Whether you are a small landlord or large commercial leasing company, securing adequate legal representation is key to avoiding potential liability associated with leasing real estate.
-Leasing property is like any other business, and it requires the advice of competent counsel to ensure that any lease agreement is in accordance with applicable federal, state and local laws.
-In today’s litigious society, “handshake agreements” are not advisable considering the toll that lawsuits may take on a business.
+Whether you are a small landlord or a large commercial leasing company, securing adequate legal representation is key to avoiding potential liability associated with leasing real estate.
+Leasing property is like any other business, and it requires the advice of competent counsel to ensure that any lease agreement is in accordance with applicable federal, state, and local laws.
+In today's litigious society, "handshake agreements" are not advisable considering the toll that lawsuits may take on a business.
 If you are a landowner, there are basic steps that you can take to protect your property.
 We can help.
 Contact our law office for a complimentary initial consultation.